Reserve currency: Japanese yen

 Japan's yen is part of the International Monetary Fund's (IMF) special drawing rights (SDR) valuation.
 The SDR currency value is determined daily by the IMF, based on the exchange rates of the currencies making up the basket, as quoted at noon at the London market.
 The valuation basket is reviewed and adjusted every five years.

 The SDR Values and yen conversion for government procurement are used by the Japan External Trade Organization for Japan's official procurement in international trade.

 Chinese renminbi

 The Chinese renminbi officially became a supplementary forex reserve asset on 1 October 2016.
 It represents 10.92% of the IMF's Special Drawing Rights (SDR) currency basket.
 The Chinese renminbi is the third reserve currency after the U.S. dollar and euro within the basket of currencies in the SDR.
-(As shown in the table above, the renmimbi is the sixth largest component of international currency reserves.)
+(As shown in the table above, the renminbi is the seventh largest component of international currency reserves.)